Roman Coin for a “Butcher Bird”

 Eurasian Red-Backed Shrike

 He was enthusiastic.
 He wanted my discovery as an exhibit for the Museum and was willing to exchange it for a stuffed red-backed shrike displayed inside a glass cabinet (a species belonging to a genus known as “butcher birds” for their grisly habit of impaling their prey – such as insects, small birds, voles and lizards – onto thorn bushes prior to eating from their “larder”).
 There was a date on the back of the case; I recall it was 1908.
-Despite its age, the bird still possessed its bright russet-brown upperparts, dove-grey head, black bandit mask, white throat and underparts tinged pink.
-Its hooked beak was prominent and its long tail feathers were fanned for display.
-I was easily persuaded.
-I had not seen one before, only its larger cousin the previous winter, the great grey shrike, and therefore I was easily persuaded.
+Despite its age, the bird still possessed its bright russet-brown upper parts, dove-grey head, black bandit mask, white throat and underparts tinged pink.
+Its hooked beak looked threatening and its long tail feathers were fanned for display.
+I had not seen one before, only its larger cousin, the great grey shrike, and therefore I was easily persuaded.

 Eurasian Great Grey Shrike

 During the late 1950s , these small birds-of-prey (slightly larger but slimmer than a house sparrow) were relatively widespread though not common, but by 1989 the species had ceased breeding in Britain altogether.
 A 1958 York report says “this bird has declined considerably but at no time during the past 80 years can it be said to be common”.
 Today they are on Britain’s “red list” of endangered bird species.
 An estimated 250 are estimated to migrate along Britain’s east and south coasts, during May and June, traveling north, and in August to October, moving south from Scandinavia to winter in South Africa.
 Habitat destruction (scrub clearance), wet weather affecting the birds’ supply of large flying insects, egg collecting (its eggs have attractive markings) and even the continuing catching and caging of red-backed shrikes are believed to have contributed to the species decline over recent decades.

 US Northern Shrike